 Things you need to know about Guarapari, Brazil

 According to IBGE (Brazilian Institute of Geography and Statistics), the estimated population is over 125,000 people.

 The coastal city is located in the metropolitan region of Vitória, capital of the state of Espírito Santo, about 53 km away.
 The distance from Vila Velha to Guarapari is around 48 km.

 By bus: The company Planeta has buses that run between Vitória and Guarapari, which takes about 1h30-2h and costs around R$ 20 each way.

 By car: You can also drive to the city via Rodovia do Sol (ES-060) or BR-101, for about 1h-1h30.
 (Note: there is a toll charge on both.)

 P.s.: Find some car rental deals here.

 With an yearly average temperature of 25°C, it is rarely cold, but it is necessary to pay attention to some details: the months of November and December are the rainiest and, although the months of January, February and March are the warmest, they are also the most popular, making the prices higher and the places busier.

 What to do in Guarapari, Brazil

-Guarapari is the main tourist city of Espírito Santo and has attractions for all ages and styles.
+Guarapari is the main tourist city of Espírito Santo and it has attractions for all ages and styles.
 During the day, take the opportunity to visit the beaches and to make some trips around the region.
-Find bellow some options:
+Find below some options: